intel/gbs/docs/GBS.rst

 - build the package using your own project build conf, using the -D option

-You can save it and modify it, and then use it as your purpose:
+You can save it and modify it, and then use it for your purposes:

 ::